 Those years were grueling and harrowing, but they reminded me about the importance of collectivity.
 My mom survived and remains a beacon of hope in my family, but my grandpa passed away in 2014.
 The few years between his diagnosis and death, my family came together to organize a musical concert fundraiser for cancer research.
 This temporary moment for us became a critical moment of praxis where we would rehearse our capacity to cope with the impending loss together.
 And when my grandpa passed, I remember walking into his funeral and I was overwhelmed with the floods of people coming in from all walks of life: friends, community organizers, religious leaders, coworkers, and more.
-I was amazed by how many people squeezed into the narrow funeral home and listened to my family speak, sing and mourn.
+I was amazed by how many people squeezed into the narrow funeral home and listened to my family speak and sing about our grief.

 “Only in community with others has each individual the means of cultivating [their] gifts in all directions; only in community, therefore, is personal freedom possible.”Karl Marx

-To explore, I started frequently volunteering in various communities throughout my undergrad and masters and began doing research into my Filipino ethnicity hoping to learn more about community and belonging.
+To explore, I started frequently volunteering in various communities throughout my undergrad and masters and began doing research on my Filipino ethnicity hoping to learn more about community and belonging.
 I read novels, conducted interviews to listen to relatives recount their migration stories, and tediously struggled through the lack of Filipino mentors to look up to and US scholarship on the colonial history between the Philippines and the US.